motey/micropython-DRV8825-driver/README.md

 #### non blocking example 3 - rotate_while_non_blocking()

 This example
-The console output can be something like "You pressed the button after 3.41 seconds.
-The motor did 2728.0 steps in this time"
+The console output can be something like `You pressed the button after 3.41 seconds.
+The motor did 2728.0 steps in this time`
 ```python
 m = DRV8825StepperMotor(
     step_pin=Pin(4, Pin.OUT),